Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Stability Analysis of the Safe Gradient Flow

 \subsection{Stability of Isolated Local Minimizers}

 Here we characterize the stability properties of isolated local minimizers under the safe gradient flow.
 The following result shows that the safe gradient flow meets Problem~\ref{prob:main}(iv).
+To ensure existence and uniqueness of solutions, we assume throughout the rest of the paper that CRC holds on $\Cc$.

 \begin{theorem}[Stability of isolated local minimizers] Consider the optimization problem~\eqref{eq:opt}.
-Then, the safe gradient flow has the following properties: \begin{enumerate} \item If $x^*$ is a local minimizer, and there is an open set $U$ containing $x^*$ such that $x^*$ is the only KKT point contained in $U$ and for all $x \in U \cap \Cc$, MFCQ holds at $x$, then $x^*$ is asymptotically stable relative to $\Cc$; \item If $x^*$ is a local minimizer, and there is an open set $U$ containing $x^*$ such that $x^*$ is the only KKT point contained in $U$ and for all $x \in \bar{U}$, EMFCQ holds at $x$, then $x^*$ is asymptotically stable relative to $\real^n$; \item If $x^*$ is a local minimizer and an isolated KKT point, and LICQ, strict complementarity, and the second-order sufficient condition hold at $x^*$, then $x^*$ is exponentially stable relative to $\real^n$. \end{enumerate} \end{theorem}
+Let $x^*$ be a local minimizer and an isolated KKT point, and let $U$ be an open set such that $x^*$ is the only KKT point contained in $U$.
+Then, \begin{enumerate} \item If MFCQ holds for all $x \in U \cap \Cc$, then $x^*$ is asymptotically stable relative to $\Cc$; \item If EMFCQ holds for all $x \in \bar{U}$, then $x^*$ is asymptotically stable relative to $\real^n$; \item If LICQ, strict complementarity, and the second-order sufficient condition hold at $x^*$, then $x^*$ is exponentially stable relative to $\real^n$. \end{enumerate} \end{theorem}

 We divide the technical discussion leading up to the proof of the result in three parts, corresponding to each statement.